 Support the VDRC

-The Victoria Disability Resource Centre (VDRC) is a non-profit, grassroots organization that provides information, support, and skills-building programs for people with disabilities of diverse kinds.
+The Victoria Disability Resource Centre (VDRC) is a non-profit, grassroots organization that provides information, support, and skills-building programs for people with disabilities.
 We could not do this without your generous support.

 There are multiple ways to donate: